 - Sleeping problems, including insomnia

-Amphetamine abuse can also cause problems in relationships.
+Amphetamine misuse can also cause problems in relationships.
 People who are addicted to these substances may struggle to interact with friends and loved ones.
 They may become emotionally and socially withdrawn.

 Financial problems might also occur because individuals may use their money to purchase more drugs.
 Some people may have trouble performing well at school or work because of their amphetamine addiction.

 Many people use amphetamines regularly in order to treat health concerns, including obesity and ADHD.
 But, even though these substances are often prescribed by medical professionals, they often become very problematic for those who use them frequently.

 As we mentioned earlier, people who use amphetamine drugs often may start to depend on them.
 This happens because the body tends to get used to the way substances affect it.
 As a result, it will begin to feel “abnormal” without that drug in its system.

 It can be difficult for individuals to function properly.
 Focusing, concentrating, and communicating with others may become extremely challenging.
 These are early signs of withdrawal, which is an uncomfortable period between drug use.

 In order to feel “normal” again, people may use larger doses of amphetamine drugs than their doctors have recommended.
-This can cause very unsafe and harmful results for those who abuse drugs.
+This can cause very unsafe and harmful results for those who misuse drugs.